 The data is clear: natural beauty is the best beauty in 2019 and beyond.

-Our social insights report for the beauty industry will tell you everything you know about the consumers in the beauty and cosmetics industry.
+Our social insights report for the beauty industry is your official guide to the latest consumer trends in the beauty and cosmetics industry.

 What do people want most in their beauty products?
 What are their favorite brands and which brands do they trust most?
 What are the biggest reasons they buy?
 And which beauty brands are missing out on opportunities to reach their customers?

 The report reveals fascinating, never-before-seen data that answer these very questions and more.

 Read on to see the biggest takeaways from our report-- and click here to download it now!

 Takeaway 1: Beauty Brands Face Challenges to Meet Changing Consumer Preferences

 What’s one thing we know when a consumer trend is established?